sei-protocol/sei-chain/sei-ibc-go/modules/core/spec/01_concepts.md

 or timeout height with a 0 value indicates the timeout field may be ignored.
 Each packet is required to have at least one valid timeout field.

-## Closing Channels

-Closing a channel occurs in occurs in 2 handshake steps as defined in [ICS 04](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics).

-`ChanCloseInit` will close a channel on the executing chain if the channel exists, it is not already closed and the connection it exists upon is OPEN.
-Channels can only be closed by a calling module or in the case of a packet timeout on an ORDERED channel.

-`ChanCloseConfirm` is a response to a counterparty channel executing `ChanCloseInit`.
-The channel on the executing chain will be closed if the channel exists, the channel is not already closed, the connection the channel exists upon is OPEN and the executing chain successfully verifies that the counterparty channel has been closed.

-## Port and Channel Capabilities

-## Hostname Validation

-Hostname validation is implemented as defined in [ICS 24](https://github.com/cosmos/ibc/tree/master/spec/core/ics-024-host-requirements).

-The 24-host sub-module parses and validates identifiers.
-It also builds the key paths used to store IBC related information.

-A valid identifier must conatin only alphanumeric characters or the following list of allowed characters:
-".", "\_", "+", "-", "#", "[", "]", "<", ">"

-- Client identifiers must contain between 9 and 64 characters.
-- Connection identifiers must contain between 10 and 64 characters.
-- Channel identifiers must contain between 10 and 64 characters.
-- Port identifiers must contain between 2 and 64 characters.

-## Proofs

-Proofs for counterparty state validation are provided as bytes.
-These bytes can be unmarshaled into proto definitions as necessary by light clients.
-For example, the Tendermint light client will use the bytes as a merkle proof where as the solo machine client will unmarshal the proof into several layers proto definitions used for signature verficiation.